cycloique/website/project.md

 title: Solar project
 permalink: /project/
 ---

-Yes, we are going to build solar power assisted bicycles to promote CO2 free travels.
-Solar locally Produced Electricity Assisted Bicycle (SPEAB).
+This project aims at building Solar locally Produced Electricity Assisted Bicycles (SPEAB).
+SPEAB must allow us to demonstrate that thanks to gathering of multiple technologies, crossing the land-covered world surface using the sun as only assistance is feasible.